p2r3/bareiron/README.md

 Alternatively, if you can't set up a file system, you can dump and upload world data over TCP.
 This can be enabled by uncommenting `DEV_ENABLE_BEEF_DUMPS` in `globals.h`. *Note: this system implements no security or authentication.* With this option enabled, anyone with access to the server can upload arbitrary world data.

+#android
+- download de apk out of the /android map, its named bareiron.apk

 ## Contribution
 - Create issues and discuss with the maintainer(s) before making pull requests.
 Even for small changes.
 - Follow the existing code style.
 Ensure that your changes fit in with the surrounding code, even if you disagree with the style.
 Pull requests with inconsistent style will be nitpicked.